Estimated reading time: 8 minutes

-To be considered a leader, you have to have people who will follow you.
+To be considered a leader, you must have people who will follow you.

-And, successful professionals demonstrate leadership characteristics even while continuing on their own personal development journey.
+And successful professionals demonstrate leadership characteristics even while continuing their own personal development journey.

 They are life learners and take pride in developing others.

-Managing a church staff requires managers and leaders who can influence how work gets accomplished.
+Managing a church staff requires managers and leaders who can influence how work gets completed.

 Effective church leaders have certain traits and characteristics that affect their interactions with others.